Anish M. Amarsi

 Funding

-My funding comes from the Swedish Research Council (Starting Grant, Accurate compositions of Sun-like stars, VR2020-03940), and the Royal Swedish Academy of Sciences (Crafoord Grant, The nature of neutron-star mergers via high-accuracy stellar abundances, CR2024-0015).
+My funding comes from the Swedish Research Council (currently via an individual Project Grant, Optimised 3D non-equilibrium models for accurate abundance analyses of the Milky Way halo, VR 2025-05167; formerly via an individual Starting Grant, Accurate compositions of Sun-like stars, VR 2020-03940) and the Royal Swedish Academy of Sciences (individual Crafoord Grant, The nature of neutron-star mergers via high-accuracy stellar abundances, CR 2024-0015).

 Teaching and supervision

-I was previously responsible for the Bachelor's course Astrophysics I, and the Master's course The Physics of Stars.
-Currently I am responsible for the Master's course The Physics of Galaxies.
-I (co-)supervise(d) several PhD students: Irene Amateis, Sema Caliskan (lead supervisor), Cis Lagae (thesis), Jack Mallinson (thesis), and Xudong Gao (thesis).
-I also supervise one or two Bachelor's or Master's projects each year.
-If you are interested in developing astrophysical methods and codes, or in running and analysing computer simulations, or in using these models to analyse and interpret observed stellar spectra, then feel free to reach out!
+I am currently responsible for the Master's courses Cosmology and The Physics of Galaxies; and earlier I was responsible for The Physics of Stars and the Bachelor's course Astrophysics I. I (co-)supervise(d) several PhD students: Irene Amateis (Uppsala), Sema Caliskan (Uppsala; lead supervisor), Cis Lagae (Stockholm) Jack Mallinson (Stockholm), and Xudong Gao (MPIA).
+I also try to supervise one or two Bachelor's or Master's projects each year; feel free to reach out if you are interested in developing astrophysical methods and codes, or in running and analysing computer simulations, or in using these models to analyse and interpret observed stellar spectra!

 Publications